 The project area is under the control of a regulated MS4, therefore the NOI shall be submitted directly to the NYSDEC along with the MS4 SWPPP Acceptance form.
-A blank NOI and SWPPP Acceptance Form has been included within Appendix A.
+A NOI and blank SWPPP Acceptance Form has been included within Appendix A.